 “An accident?”
 I queried.

-My mind relived the shock I experienced two weeks ago, when I saw the vehicle in the space where I had parked completely covered with a white foam.
+My mind relived the shock I experienced two weeks ago, when I saw the vehicle in the space where I had parked, completely covered with a white foam.

 I searched for answers: Was this a targeted incident?
 What prompted it?
 What should I do?